MikolaiK/Romani-DB-builder-and-translation-app/progress.md

   - Commit approved content with embeddings generation
   - Track ingestion progress and view history

+- Intelligent Feedback Loop
+  - When users make corrections, the system automatically analyzes the correction to extract learning insights
+  - AI analyzer generates rules, categories, and explanations from expert corrections
+  - Learning insights are stored with embeddings for future retrieval
+ - These insights are incorporated into future translation prompts to improve quality

 ## Data model quick reference

 - `TranslationMemory`